lihongyao/SolidJs/README.md

 ◆  Use Typescript?
 │  ● Yes / ○ No
 │
 ◆  Which template would you like to use?
+│  ○ basic
-│  ○ ts
+│  ○ bare
-│  ○ ts-vitest
+│  ○ with-vitest
-│  ○ ts-uvu
+│  ○ with-uvu
-│  ○ ts-unocss
+│  ○ with-unocss
-│  ● ts-tailwindcss
+│  ● with-tailwindcss
+│  ○ with-sass
-│  ○ ts-sass
+│  ○ with-solid-router
-│  ○ ts-router
+│  ○ with-vite-plugin-pages
-│  ○ ts-router-file-based
+│  ○ with-tanstack-router-config-based
-│  ○ ts-minimal
+│  ○ with-tanstack-router-file-based
-│  ○ ts-jest
+│  ○ with-jest
-│  ○ ts-bootstrap
+│  ○ with-bootstrap
 │
 ◑  Creating project...
 │
 ◆  Project created 🎉
 │
-◆  To get started, run: ─╮
+◇  To get started, run: ─╮
 │                        │
-│  cd my-solid-app       │
+│  cd solid-app          │
 │  pnpm install          │
 │  pnpm dev              │
 │                        │